Syria reports first death from coronavirus

-Syria has so far confirmed only five cases, but medics and witnesses say there are more.
-Officials deny a cover-up but have imposed a lockdown and draconian measures to stem the pandemic.
+Syria also said its confirmed cases rose to nine from an earlier five cases, but medics and witnesses say there are many more.
+Officials deny a cover-up but have imposed a lockdown and draconian measures including a nationwide night curfew to stem the pandemic.
+Medics say the country is at high risk of a major outbreak because of a fragile health system devastated by a nine-year war and lack of sufficient equipment to detect the virus

+On Sunday, the army also announced an end to a call-up for army reserves.
+The army has already ended conscription in what military defectors said was an attempt to prevent the spread of the virus among the rank and file.
+Opposition figures and independent politicians point to Damascus' strong ties with Iran, the worst affected country in the region and which has land and air links with Syria, as a source of possible contagion.

+They say the virus is also coming from members of Iranian-backed militias who are fighting alongside the Syrian army.
+Senior Syrian army officers have in recent days taken leave of absence and been ordered not to mingle with the Iranian-backed militias, military defectors say.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)